debarghya-choudhury/BOOKSTORE-PROJECT-SQL/README.md

 ### 6. Test the API

-Open Postman and import the Postman collection file from the POSTMAN Collection folder.
+Open Postman and import the Postman collection file from the POSTMAN Collection folder (inside Others folder).
 Use the collection to test the various API endpoints.

 ## Additional Information

-The database schema is visualized in the DB Diagram folder.
+The database schema is visualized in the DB Diagram folder (inside Others folder).
 For any issues or questions, please refer to the project’s GitHub repository.